pudly/schmopera-hugo/content/articles/il-trittico-slices-of-puccini.md

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1679000511/media/2023/03/Il_Tabarro_9765_umkvwn.jpg){{% /md %}}

 <figcaption>Peter Hakjoon Kim (Luigi) and Gillian Watson (Giorgetta) in Il tabarro, Regina Opera, 2023.
-Photo courtesy of Regina Opera.</figcaption>
+Photo: Steven Pisano.</figcaption>
 </figure>

 There are only four men listed as ensemble members and one wonders if some of the principals were doubling when they were backstage, because the men's chorus managed to make a rich and resonant noise from the wings, sounding well beyond their numbers.